-Economics: the branch of knowledge concerned with the production, consumption, and transfer of wealth.
 Economics is about choice and the impact of our choices on each other.
 It relates to every aspect of our lives, from the decisions we make as individuals or families to the structures created by governments and firms.
 An economic way of thinking can help you make better choices.
 In Theme 1 and Theme 2 you will be introduced to the nature of economics, how markets work and why they fail.
 You will also consider the role of government and the UK economy.
 In Theme 3 and Theme 4 you will explore how businesses grow and compete, the labour market and how the government intervenes to make markets work better.
 You will also explore international trade, inequality within and between countries, emerging and developing economies, and the public finances.
 You will also have an opportunity to consider the role and impact of the financial sector.

-The aims and objectives of the Pearson Edexcel Level 3 Advanced GCE in Economics A are to enable students to:
+The aims and objectives of the Cambridge A-Level Economics are to enable students to:

-- develop an interest in, and enthusiasm for, the subject; - appreciate the contribution of economics to the understanding of the wider economic and social environment; - develop an understanding of a range of concepts and an ability to use those concepts in a variety of different contexts; - use an enquiring, critical and thoughtful approach to the study of economics and develop an ability to think as an economist; - understand that economic behaviour can be studied from a range of perspectives; - develop analytical and quantitative skills, together with qualities and attitudes that will equip them for the challenges, opportunities and responsibilities of adult and working life.
+- Develop an interest in, and enthusiasm for, the subject; - Appreciate the contribution of economics to the understanding of the wider economic and social environment; - Develop an understanding of a range of concepts and an ability to use those concepts in a variety of different contexts; - Use an enquiring, critical and thoughtful approach to the study of economics and develop an ability to think as an economist; - Understand that economic behaviour can be studied from a range of perspectives; - Develop analytical and quantitative skills, together with qualities and attitudes that will equip them for the challenges, opportunities and responsibilities of adult and working life.

-Edexcel Advanced GCE in Economics A (9EC0)
+Edexcel Advanced GCE in Economics A (9ECO) Paper 1:

-Paper 1: